-I am proud to present to Council for approval, the IDP 2023/24 as first review (of four) prepared as part of the five-year planning and implementation cycle which started in July 2022 and ends in June 2027.
+I am proud to present to Council for approval, the IDP 2024/25 as second review (of four) prepared as part of the five-year planning and implementation cycle which started in July 2022 and ends in June 2027.
 If approved, the IDP will be presented to relevant government departments to seek their support by making known our service delivery challenges, needs and developmental strategies.

 I, once again, wish to thank each community member who participated in the planning process to date.
-Please do continue to participate in the process by, for example, also contacting your ward councillor.
+Please do continue to participate in the process by contacting your ward councillor or make use of the digital public participation form on the municipal website.
 I would also like to thank each municipal official that contributed to the consultation processes and in preparing this document.
 This is to also remind ourselves that integrated development planning never ends and demands total commitment from all municipal officials all the time.